Buying Medicines Online: It's Convenient and Private, but Beware of 'Rogue Sites'

-Users open an account with the pharmacy, submitting credit and insurance information.
-The pharmacy is licensed to sell prescription drugs by the state in which it operates and in those states to which it sells, if an out-of-state license is required.
+Users open an account with the pharmacy and submit credit and insurance information.
+The pharmacy is licensed to sell prescription medicines by the state in which it operates and in those states to which it sells, if an out-of-state license is needed.

 After establishing an account, users must submit a valid prescription.
-Doctors can call it in, or users can deliver it to the pharmacy by fax or mail.
+Healthcare providers can call it in, or users can deliver it to the pharmacy by fax or mail.

-Some online pharmacies send products from a central spot, while others allow users to pick the prescription up at a local drugstore.
+Some online pharmacies send products from a central spot.
+Others allow users to pick the prescription up at a local pharmacy.
 Prescriptions usually are delivered quickly, often with no shipping charge.
 For an extra fee, many sites will deliver overnight.

 Sites typically have a mechanism for users to ask questions of the pharmacist, either through email or a toll-free number.